aws-samples/amazon-dynamodb-labs/content/design-patterns/ex5sparse/Step1.en.md

 +++

-Add a new global secondary index that uses the is_manager attribute as the global secondary index partition key, which is stored under the attribute named GSI_2_PK.
-Employee job titles are stored under GSI_2_SK.
+Add a new global secondary index that uses the `is_manager` attribute as the global secondary index partition key, which is stored under the attribute named `GSI_2_PK`.
+Employee job titles are stored under `GSI_2_SK`.

 Run the following AWS CLI command.